MultIOD: Rehearsal-free Multihead Incremental Object Detector: Experiments

 \subsection{Methodology}

-Following \cite{peng2020_sid, angelo2022_review, joseph2020_meta_ilod}, We evaluate our method using three incremental learning scenarios: we order classes alphabetically, then divide them into two states.
+We first apply most of the ablations on MNIST dataset, then perform the final experiments on VOC2007 and VOC0712.
+Following \cite{peng2020_sid, angelo2022_review, joseph2020_meta_ilod}, We evaluate our method using three incremental learning scenarios: we order classes (numerically for MNIST, alphabetically for VOC), then divide them into two states.
+For MNIST, we use $B=9, I=1$; $B=7, I=3$ and $B=5, I=5$.
 We use the following number of classes per state for the VOC dataset: $B=19, I=1$; $B=15, I=5$ and $B=10, I=10$.
-For MNIST dataset, we use $B=9, I=1$; $B=7, I=3$ and $B=5, I=5$.
-Varying the number of classes between states is important to assess the robustness of CL.
+Varying the number of classes between states is important to assess the robustness of CL methods.